jsun9003/PSPHunter/README.md

 - [scikit-learn (Pedregosa, F. et al. Journal of Machine Learning Research, 2011)](https://scikit-learn.org/stable/getting_started.html)

 ## Datasets for Training
-- the phase separation proteins used to contruct PSPHunter are in ./datasets
+- Phase separation proteins used to construct PSPHunter are in the ./datasets folder.
-- 以训练好的模型存储在./train/里
+- Trained models are stored in the ./train/ directory.

 ## Generate the features
-- 所有的feature产生的代码存放在scripts/featureExtraction, 包含序列特征和功能特征, 合并完成之后可用于模型的训练
+- Code for generating all features is located in scripts/featureExtraction, encompassing both sequence and functional features.
+The merged output can be used for model training.

-## demo of predict phase separation probility
+## Demonstration of Phase Separation Probability Prediction
 `cd Test`

 `perl scripts/Standalone/predict_proteinProb.pl Test`